MarcoDVisser/ccrtm/README.md

 ## Quick start and tutorials

-A "10 minute" quickstart guide is will be implemented in due time - for now see the examples below.
+A "10 minute" quickstart guide is will be implemented in due time (somewhere close to the version 1.0 release) - for now see the examples below which give an overview.

 ## Installation
 The pacakge is on [CRAN](https://cran.rstudio.com/web/packages/ccrtm/).